Christian Siriano

-Christian Vincent Siriano (born November 18, 1985) is an American fashion designer and member of the Council of Fashion Designers of America (CFDA).
+Christian Vincent Siriano (born November 18, 1985) is an American fashion designer and member of the Council of Fashion Designers of America.
 Siriano first gained attention after winning the fourth season of American design competition show Project Runway in 2007, becoming the series' youngest winner.
-He launched his namesake "Christian Siriano" collection in 2008, which brought in revenue of over $1.2 million by 2010 and was estimated to have reached $5 million by 2012.
+He launched his eponymous Christian Siriano collection in 2008, which brought in revenue of over $1.2 million by 2010 and was estimated to have reached $5 million by 2012.

 Siriano was included in Time magazine's 100 Most Influential People of 2018.

 Early life

 Siriano was born and raised in Annapolis, Maryland, where he spent a year at Broadneck Senior High School before transferring to Baltimore School for the Arts.
 The school allowed Siriano to choose fashion design as his course of study.
 He has one older sister, Shannon, who is a community builder and founder of Rebelle Con.
 They are of Italian and German descent.

 Siriano has said that his parents supported the arts and encouraged him and his sister to pursue creative fields.
 As a child, Siriano studied ballet, and on a March 2008 Ellen appearance, he described himself as a "musical theater kid who loved costumes".
 Siriano's interest in costume design inspired him to pursue a career in fashion.
 He began designing clothes at age thirteen, while working as a hair washer and styling assistant at Bubbles Salon in Annapolis, and eventually began sewing clothes for the salon's annual hair shows.

 After being rejected by the Fashion Institute of Technology, Siriano chose to study abroad at American InterContinental University in London, England.
-Following the recommendation of a teacher during his senior year, he began interning at Vivienne Westwood, and later, at Alexander McQueen, whom Siriano has stated was his favorite designer.
+Following the recommendation of a teacher during his senior year, he began interning at Vivienne Westwood, and later, at Alexander McQueen, who Siriano has stated was his favorite designer.
 Siriano moved to New York City after graduating from college.